architect/arc.codes/public/primitives/http.md

 # HTTP Functions

-## Create full-featured web applications composed of fast, tiny HTTP functions
+## Create powerful web apps composed of fast HTTP functions

-Here we'll start from a basic 'hello world' app and then build a bigger app with signups and logins.
+Architect apps are composed of high level primitives.
+For each `@http` defined route Architect will create one HTTP function.
+HTTP functions are deployed as AWS Lambda functions wired with API Gateway to recieve and respond to regular http (and https) requests.

-We'll do this with AWS Lambdas - small functions that trigger when their URL is hit.
-You can think of lambdas as the equivalent of 'routes' in traditional web apps.
+## Local Code

-AWS Lambdas are accessed via API Gateway, but `.arc` abstracts API Gateway and Lambda configuration and provisioning.
+HTTP functions are defined under `@http` very plainly as an http verb and path seperated by a space.

-Given the following example `.arc` file:
+An example blogging app `.arc` file:

 ```arc
 @app